Redjumpman/Jumper-Plugins/README.md

 If you wish to support this project click on the paypal shield at the top.
 Thank you so much in advance!!
 I don't recieve any sort of paypal notifications at the moment, so feel free to send me a DM.

 # Credit
-jonnyli1125 for allowing me to adapt his jisho plugin into the Language Cog.
+jonnyli1125 for allowing me to adapt his jisho plugin into the Jisho Cog.

 A special thanks to a few outstanding members of my unofficial test flight: Aikaterna, Claire, and Yukirin.